 The module supports password based local authentication for access via the CLI or HTTPS, as well as remote authentication using RADIUS and TACACS+.
-The module also supports non-crypto related remote access via the SNMPv3.
+The module also supports remote access via SNMPv3.
+All SNMP traffic to and from the module is considered unprotected.
 RADIUS, TACACS+ and SNMPv3 may be used in the FIPS mode.